A complete list of all ASQA’s fees and charges is provided in the Guide to ASQA fees and charges 2018-19.

 'Cost recovery' means that a government entity must recover some or all of the costs of performing regulatory activity through fees and charges.

 In December 2009, the Council of Australian Governments (COAG) agreed to ASQA’s establishment as a cost recovery agency.

 The Australian Government Budget 2018–19 announced that ASQA would transition from partial cost recovery to full cost recovery by 2020–21.

 Cost recovery must follow the Australian Government Cost Recovery Guidelines.
-These guidelines require that a cost recovery impact statement be prepared when significant changes are proposed to an existing cost recovery arrangement.
+The guidelines require that a cost recovery implementation statement be prepared when significant changes are proposed to an existing cost recovery arrangement.